ERDES: A Benchmark Video Dataset for Retinal Detachment and Macular Status Classification in Ocular Ultrasound: Data Record

 \section{Data Record}

-The ERDES dataset is available at \url{https://osupcvlab.github.io/ERDES/}.
-It consists of \textbf{5,381} ultrasound clips collected from unique participants, totaling approximately \textbf{5 hours and 10 minutes} of video data.
-Each clip has an average duration of approximately $4 \pm 2$ seconds.
+The ERDES~\cite{ozkuterdes} dataset is available at Zenodo.
+It consists of \textbf{5,381} ultrasound clips, totaling approximately \textbf{5 hours and 10 minutes} of video data.
+Multiple clips may originate from the same patient encounter, as each ocular ultrasound examination typically includes multiple acquisitions from different probe positions and scanning angles.
+Clip durations range from 0.12 to 25.52 seconds, with a median of 3.1 seconds, an interquartile range (IQR) of 2.1 to 4.2 seconds, and a mean of $3.4 \pm 1.6$ seconds.
 Figure~\ref{fig:data_stats} summarizes key characteristics of the dataset, including the distribution of video lengths (measured by the number of frames) and frame rates (FPS).
+A visual overview of the folder hierarchy is provided in Figure~\ref{fig:folder_structure}.
+This structure enables both high-level binary classification and fine-grained subclass-based analyses.